CaptainRich/GitAPI/README.md

 ## Usage
 From VSCode, by issuing the command (note the suffix ".py' is required)
 - 'python py_repos.py'
+- 'python hn_articles.py'

-The script reports status to the terminal.
+The py_repos script reports status to the terminal.
 If the search for the selected language is successful, the summary data of the top 30 repositories is written to the file 'repos.out'.
 A bar-chart is created showing the relative 'likes' of these 30 repositories, where the name of the repository (used as the 'x' axis label) is a link to the associated repository.

+The hn_articles script queries the hacker-news web site for the top 30 articles.

 ## References